danielthetam/danielthetam.github.io/_posts/2023-09-20-creating-our-process.md

 > ## *Scenario Reference*
 > In our portal, we'll have an actor who submits a request, groups of actors who process the request and a final actor who decides whether the request is approved or not.
 Ultimately, all of these actors are employees, so that can be declared as an object in and of itself.
 Then, we also have the request object, which should contain information about the request made by the first actor.

 Our goal now is to turn the above thoughts into action.
 Let's start off by adding a new business process asset to the project and naming it 'request-portal'.
-Below is a reference image and a spoiler for what our business process will look like at the end of the day.
+Below is a reference image and a teaser for what our business process will look like at the end of the day.

 ![business-process-reference](/assets/business-process-reference.PNG)